 8 tax tips for small business owners

 Small business owners are often looking for ways to minimize their company’s tax liability.
-That may mean evaluating the company’s current financial performance and adjusting its tax strategy accordingly, taking advantage of tax-friendly pass-through provisions or setting up a retirement plan for its owners and their employees.
+That may mean evaluating the company’s current financial performance and adjusting its tax strategy accordingly, taking advantage of favorable tax pass-through provisions or setting up a retirement plan for its owners and their employees.

 Whatever the situation, year-end tax decisions could have a significant impact on a business’s tax picture now and for years to come.
 While working with a tax advisor, business owners should consider whether the eight strategies below could help.

-1. If it’s been a down year, consider deferring expenses and accelerating income
+1. If it’s been a strong year, consider deferring revenue recognition and accelerating expenses

 If a company operates on a cash basis for tax purposes and

-• The business has had an especially strong year and profits are expected to be high this year, consider whether deferring revenue recognition to the following year is an option (depending on when cash payments are received), and increase this year’s expenses by paying some of the following year’s costs in advance, he advises.
+• The business has had an especially strong year and profits are expected to be high this year, consider whether deferring revenue recognition to the following year is an option (depending on when cash payments are received), and increase this year’s expenses by paying some of the following year’s costs in advance, subject to certain limitations, advises accountant Vinay Navani of WilkinGuttenplan, an accounting and advisory firm.

 2. Making gifts to family

-“For many owners, the business is not just their largest asset, it’s the one that’s growing fastest in value each year,” Navani says.
-The current high gift and estate tax exemptions are set to drop at the end of 2025 to the 2017 base level of $5 million for individuals, $10 million for couples (indexed for inflation).
-Business owners may want to start considering now how to transfer some of that wealth to beneficiaries before the deadline arrives.
+“For many business owners, the business is not just their largest asset, it’s the one that’s growing fastest in value each year,” Navani says.
+With the upcoming expiration of the current high gift and estate tax exemptions under the Tax Cuts and Jobs Act of 2017 such exemptions are set to drop after December 31, 2025 to the 2017 base level of $5 million for individuals, $10 million for couples (indexed for inflation).
+Business owners may want to start evaluating how to transfer some of that wealth to beneficiaries before the expiration of the higher exemptions.
+“These are time-consuming decisions,” Navani says.
+“Waiting until the second half of 2025 may not give enough time, and estate lawyers and CPAs will likely be inundated with requests for help.”
 Depending on the age of the children in the family, the vision for the business and other factors, business owners have plenty of options, Navani adds.
-For example, gifting non-voting shares to younger beneficiaries could move assets out of the estate now, without giving children a say in management before they’re ready.
+For example, gifting non-voting shares to younger beneficiaries could move assets out of the estate now, without giving children management authority before they’re ready.
 Yet enacting such decisions takes time, he cautions.
 So speaking with a tax advisor soon about which approaches might make sense for a business and family is recommended.

 3. Understand the tax implications of remote-working employees

-Offering remote work as an option may help business owners to retain key employees and cast a wider net for talented new ones.
-Yet as the practice morphs from a pandemic necessity to a permanent part of the business landscape, owners need to be aware of and plan for tax implications, Navani cautions.
+Offering remote work as an option may help business owners retain key employees and cast a wider net for talented new ones.
+Yet owners need to be aware of and plan for tax consequences, Navani cautions.
 “Make sure the business is compliant with all the payroll tax and state filing obligations,” he suggests, even if relocating within the United States.
 If relocating to another country, the situation may become more complex.
 “For example, if an employee relocates from New Jersey to India, the employer needs to understand the Indian rules and responsibilities imposed on the employer,” he says.
-A tax advisor can help sort through and meet these obligations.
+A tax advisor should be consulted with respect to each jurisdiction’s obligations.

 4. Determine whether the business may qualify for different tax treatment

-Many small business owners can deduct 20% of qualified business income in calculating their federal taxes — “but it’s not automatic,” Navani says.
-The deduction generally applies to income from “pass-throughs” (when owners pay taxes on business income themselves, rather than the business itself paying tax).
-However, the law does not generally allow the deduction for certain service businesses, such as legal, medical or accounting practices.
+Many small business owners can deduct 20% of qualified business income in calculating their federal income taxes — “but it’s not automatic, and requires some planning” Navani says.
+Similar to other provisions that were promulgated under the Tax Cuts and Jobs Act of 2017, the 20% deduction is set to expire after December 31, 2025.
+The deduction generally applies to income from “pass-throughs” (when owners file tax returns and pay income taxes on business income themselves, rather than the business itself filing tax returns and paying income tax on business income themselves).
+However, certain service businesses, such as legal, medical or accounting practices generally may not take advantage of such deductions.
 A tax specialist can help explain which tax laws and deductions apply to a business.

 5. Create a smart plan for paying taxes